 Just as wine doesn’t only depend upon the grape, olive oil is about more than the olive.
 The cultivation, the milling, and the terroir in which the olives are grown all have an effect on the flavor of the oil.

 While any olive can be pressed to make olive oil, some have become more prevalent than others.
 Why?
 Some olive cultivars have properties that perfectly lend themselves to oil, from a robust yield to a particularly high concentration of healthy nutrients.

 Here’s a bit about Koroneiki, one of the most popular olives.

 What is the Koroneiki Olive?

-This olive is relatively small, with a teardrop shape, but it is mighty.
+This olive is small, with an upside-down teardrop shape, but it is mighty.
 These olives are hardy, relatively easy to grow, and robust in flavor and pungency.
 Here’s why olive oil producers (and consumers!) love the Koroneiki olive.

 What Makes The Koroneiki Olive Special?

-Farmers like working with Koroneiki trees, as they are suitable for super high density olive planting.
-It is relatively easy to produce in terms of moisture, temperature, soil, and care.
+Koroneiki trees are suitable for super-high-density olive planting, a system that is designed for mechanized harvest and pruning.
+Koroneiki is relatively easy to grow in terms of moisture, temperature, soil, and care.

-According to Livita Plus, an olive growing method based on high density olive groves, here are the qualities that make it this way:
+According to Livita Plus, here are the qualities that make it this way: